VimYoung/Spell/README.md

 ## Installation and Usage

 > [!WARNING]
 > The crate is under active development and is not ready for use.
-The development will
-> be halted for next month or so for academic reasons but I will try to push a stable release
-> as soon as possible.
+I have encountered a
+> few walls while optimising the renderer, which may require some changes to slint itself.
+> I have to first understand SIMD myself and then pull a few PRs to make the slint adapter
+> compatible.
+Then only the animations would be smooth and frame rates would improve.

 Since, the crate has not yet been published, you can only use it from the github link in your `Cargo.toml` file.